Mütter Museum: Exhibitions

-Broken Bodies, Suffering Spirits: Injury, Death, and Healing in Civil War Philadelphia

-This large exhibit examines the history of medicine through the Civil War, and specifically how the conflict contributed to improvements in medical science in the Northeast US.
-It displays a collection of Civil War-era tools and instruments, contextualized via historical documents from the Medical History Library.
-Other artifacts include a USCT Muster Roll, which recorded soldier's military histories, health, and death.

-The exhibition is accompanied by lesson plans and a nine-part documentary mini-series about the Civil War experience in Philadelphia.

 Dr. Benjamin Rush Medicinal Plant Garden

 Dr. Rush helped to found the College of Physicians of Philadelphia in 1787, which is now home to the Mütter Museum.
 Dr. Rush pushed for the maintenance of a medicinal garden to allow College Fellows to replenish items in their medicinal chests.
 The Garden was eventually founded in 1937.
-It displays between 50 and 60 medicinal herbs and plants, and is accompanied by an audio-tour for visitors to learn more about the original medicinal properties and uses of the botanical specimens, which include strawberries, wormwort, and bugleweed.
+It displays between 50 and 60 medicinal herbs and plants, which include strawberries, wormwort, and bugleweed.

 Special exhibitions

 The museum is also host to a variety of changing special exhibits.
-Currently on display: